 *Federal agency representatives will not participate in SCDC discussions related to advocacy.

-Organizations interested in joining the SCDC will be asked to confirm the group's membership by submitting the following information to the SCDC administrator.
+Membership is limited to national and international organizations with an interest in sickle cell disease.
+Organizations interested in joining the SCDC are asked to confirm the group’s membership by submitting the following information to the SCDC administrator:

 - Identify the name and contact information for your organization’s representative